Stantde/this_was_cs50/learn_C_programming_and_OOP/notes.md

 * 2:20:00 in
 # K&R Chapter 1
+## 1.1 Getting Started
+* print statements printf("Hello World!\n")
+* compiling and running
+## 1.2 Variables and Arithmetic
+* char, short, long, doubles
 ## 1.3 The For Statement
+* for and while loops (iteration)
 ## 1.4 Symbolic Constants
 * 2:29:20 "#define" without ";"

 ## 1.5 A Collection of Useful Programs
+* The standard library provides functions for reading and writing a character at a time. getchar() fetches the next input character each time it is called, and returns that character as its value.
+* The function putchar(c) is the complement of getchar:

+putchar(c)
+prints the contents of variable c on some output medium, again usually the terminal.
+Calls to putchar and printf may be interleaved; the output will appear in the order in which the calls are made.

-Exercise 1-6.
+* Exercise 1-6.
 Write a program to count blanks, tabs, and newlines.

-Exercise 1-7.
+* Exercise 1-7.
 Write a program to copy its input to its output, replacing each string of one or more blanks by a single blank.

-Exercise 1-8.
+* Exercise 1-8.
 Write a program to replace each tab by the three-character sequence >, backspace, -, which prints as >, and each backspace by the similar sequence <.
 This makes tabs and backspaces visible.
 * 2:51:15  0201 11-05-2025
 * Exercise 1-9.
 How would you test the word count program?
 What are some boundaries?

 * Exercise 1-10.
 Write a program which prints the words in its input, one per line.

 * Exercise 1-11.
 Revise the word count program to use a better definition of "word," for example, a sequence of letters, digits and apostrophes that begins with a letter.
+* || and &&, >, <, >=, <=, "\n" vs '\n' int value of char.
 * Admittedly, I used some of my knowledge from cs50x.
 O wait, && is ok to use!
 ## 1.6 Arrays
 * 3:05:25
 * Exercise 1-12.
 Write a program to print a histogram of the lengths of words in its input.
 It is easiest to draw the histogram horizontally; a vertical orientation is more challenging.
+* if/ else if/ else

 ## 1.7 Functions
 * 0807 11-05-2025 3:06:32